yiisoft/yii2/docs/guide/db-migrations.md

 in the order of their timestamp values.
 If any of the migrations fails, the command will quit without applying the rest of the migrations.

+> Tip: In case you don't have command line at your server you may try [web shell](https://github.com/samdark/yii2-webshell)
+> extension.

 For each migration that has been successfully applied, the command will insert a row into a database table named `migration` to record the successful application of the migration.
 This will allow the migration tool to identify which migrations have been applied and which have not.